Have any questions?

 Can these residual stones still be removed?

-In continuation of the research project "mediNiK - Development of a medical adhesive for the removal of kidney stone fragments", which is funded by the BMBF within the framework of the GO-Bio 6 funding initiative, Purenum GmbH intends to bring a system for the removal of stone residues that cannot be removed up to CE certification.
+In continuation of the research project "mediNiK - Development of a medical adhesive for the removal of kidney stone fragments" funded by the BMBF as part of the GO-Bio 6 funding initiative, Purenum GmbH has brought a system for the removal of non-removable stone residues to CE certification (see "Products" page).